 For the beef:

-2. Heat a large skillet over medium high heat with 2 tbsp. olive oil.
+- Heat a large skillet over medium-high heat with 2 tbsp. olive oil.
 Sear the meat on all sides until well browned.
 Remove meat to slow cooker.

-3. Place skillet back on the heat and deglaze with the beef stock, scraping the brown bits from the pan.
-Whisk in the tomato paste and chipolte peppers.
+- Place skillet back on the heat and deglaze with the beef stock, scraping the brown bits from the pan.
+Whisk in the tomato paste and chipotle peppers.
 Bring to a boil and reduce heat.
 Simmer for 4-6 minutes, until slightly thickened.

-5. Once sauce is thickened, pour over top of meat in slow cooker and cover.
+- Once the sauce is thickened, pour over top of meat in the slow cooker and cover.
 Cook on low for 6-8 hours.

-6. Once meat is fork tender, remove from slow cooker and shred with two forks.
+- Once the meat is fork-tender, remove it from the slow cooker and shred with two forks.
 Add sauce to meat as needed for moisture.

 For the Chimichangas:

-1. Heat 3-4 tbsp. olive oil in a large skillet over medium high heat, until shimmering but not smoking.
+- Heat 3-4 tbsp. olive oil in a large skillet over medium-high heat, until shimmering but not smoking.

-2. While waiting for pan to heat, warm tortillas in the microwave for 10-20 seconds, until they are soft and easy to work with.
+- 2. While waiting for the pan to heat, warm tortillas in the microwave for 10-20 seconds until they are soft and easy to work with.

-6. Place on paper towel lined plate before serving.
+- Place on a paper towel-lined plate before serving.